bathtime/bcachefs-rollback/README.md

 # Installation:

-I should mention that I'm not entirely sure how flexible this program is with certain subvolume, boot, and efi, setups.
-For reference, I'll post what my /etc/fstab looks like:
+I should mention that I'm not entirely sure how flexible this program is with certain subvolume, boot, and efi setups.

+For reference, here is what my /etc/fstab looks like:

 ```